A more open real estate bidding process can benefit everyone, says OREA

 “It just seemed very stressful, and in certain situations, unfair.”

-The east Toronto home will be posted next month with a reserve price of $675,000 through On The Block, a Toronto-based brokerage that specializes in online real estate auctions.
+The east Toronto home will be posted next month with a starting bid of $650,000 through On The Block, a Toronto-based brokerage that specializes in online real estate auctions.

 Currently, in the majority of real estate transactions, interested buyers are asked to submit a bid through a blind offer process not knowing if there are other bids, or what those bids contain.

-Note: Note to readers: This is a corrected story.
-A previous version gave an incorrect price for Witkowski’s home.